 You don’t have to pay for Udemy courses to learn how to do Ads – it’s all online.
 Creating good ads is actually the trick.
-In the learning process, I suggest you create a fake page, you put some cents into it and play around with all the ad formats available.
+In the learning process, I suggest you create a fake page, put some cents into it and play around with all the ad formats available.
 There’s nothing like practice when developing a new skill.

 You’ll have to master both the arts of design and copywriting, to understand who exactly is the audience you’re targeting, their desires, needs, problems, and how you solve them.
 You’ll have to learn to convert your audience to website visitors and then to paying customers.
 Facebook Blueprint is one of the best resources if you want to learn how to do ads.
 In case you’re looking to learn more about Google Ads, here’s a great resource.

-Where you can find the best freelance digital marketing jobs
+Where can you find the best freelance digital marketing jobs?

 Freelancer is not a typical employee in a company.
 They can easily choose from any variety of clients, depending on the budget and job required.
 Digital marketers working as freelancers provide their own conditions and consultancy on an independent basis.
 And a lot of them find their next client on one of the following platforms:

-Make sure you have a great description on your profile, good profile picture, and a personalized message when looking to apply for a job.
+Make sure you have a great description on your profile, a good profile picture, and a personalized message when looking to apply for a job.
 It will highly increase your chances.
 I’d also recommend you to read this piece.
 Oh, and don’t worry about the logistics for payment – there are tools such as Bonsai to help you with that.

 What’s the salary of a freelance marketer?